kingjbradz/portfolio_upload/JordanBradley_T1A2/README.md

 #Tech Stack
 The project in its current form features 5 pages of HTML and 1 page of CSS, as well as 10 featured images (3 vectors, 7 personal photos).
-The deployment platform is GitHub.
+The deployment platform is Netlify.